 If you have been clinically diagnosed with Lyme disease or just got back a positive blood result (by IGeneX in the U.S. or the Public Health Lab in Canada) and don’t know where to turn, you can get in touch with Lyme Ontario or the Canadian Lyme Disease Foundation (CanLyme) for further information, help and support.

-To get right to the tutorial on how to send away a blood sample to IGeneX, skip to the next section entitled “IGeneX Testing Process” – but if you live in Ontario, be sure to read the important update five paragraphs below.
+To get right to the tutorial on how to send away a blood sample to IGeneX, skip to the next section entitled “IGeneX Testing Process” – but if you live in Ontario, be sure to read the important update six paragraphs below (after my EM rash picture).

 Before I get into the tutorial, I just want to make everyone aware that blood testing – no matter where you have it done – is not a foolproof method to determine whether one has Lyme disease.
 There currently isn’t a reliable blood culture test that can detect LIVE bacteria; the best we can do is to test for antibodies and sometimes (depending on when you may have been exposed to the bacteria) a person will unfortunately not have made detectable antibodies at the time of testing.